nathimel/Ling_567/Lab4/README.md

 	- I already know how to implement these, so I'll do as many as I can.
 	NB: I had a hard time constructing simple enough test cases.

+		-NB: Emily said to not include test cases where there are no verbs.

 	CLAUSAL COMPLEMENTS
 	- the verb 'va' (='say') is a great one to implement.